-7 Tips to Master Tailwind Tribes in 2020
+7 Tips to Master Tailwind Communities in 2021

-Try these 7 tips to Master Tailwind Tribes, give your Pins a super powered distribution boost and your blog traffic a generous kick!
+Try these 7 tips to Master Tailwind Communities, give your Pins a super powered distribution boost and your blog traffic a generous kick!

 Disclaimer: This post includes affiliate links for which I may make a small commission at no extra cost to you, if you make a purchase.

 Tailwind Communities are pretty powerful little groups within Tailwind.

 They are places where you can join other people who share the same interests as you and both share your own content and that of other Community members.
 One of my favourite Tailwind Communities is the Bloggers and Creative Infopreneurs Community… you can check out this Community and join here.

 The benefits of Tailwind Communities are that you get your content shared with relevant other pinners.
 And, that you can curate relevant and high quality other content for your audience.

 Tailwind Communities are a bit like Pinterest Group Boards, where you gather around a particular interest.
 But Communities are monitored for reciprocation and I tend to think they get better engagement.
 Master Tailwind Communities and you’ll be on your way to a generous traffic boost!